tushargit/Data-Analytics-using-Elkstack/README.rst

 # Data-Analytics-using-Elkstack

 Requiremnt
 ------------
-To use these filter you need to have ELKstack in your system.Please download elasticsearch ,logstash and kibana from given below link. https://www.elastic.co/downloads
+To use these filter you need to have ELKstack in your system.
+Please download elasticsearch ,logstash and kibana from given below link. https://www.elastic.co/downloads

 Setup